cloudmesh-ansible/ansible-cloudmesh-ubuntu-xenial/README.md

 Instructions
 ------------

-First we assume you have started a vanilla ubuntu xenial desktop release.
-The version number is 16.??
+First we assume you have started a vanilla ubuntu xenial (16.04) desktop release.

 Next you login into it and install pip if you have not yet done so with: